What is a postpartum doula?

 Increase the likelihood of breastfeeding success and longevity

-What are the typical hours of a postpartum night doula, and how long should I have one?
+What are the typical hours of a postpartum doula, and how long should I have one?

-my minimum is 8 hours per shift/ 2 night shifts per week.
-I am available* for shifts between 6pm and 6am **.
-My most typical shift is 9pm to 5am, or 10pm to 6am.
-I am available for shifts Sunday through Thursday nights.
+My minimum is 4 hours per shift/ 2 shifts per week.
+I am available* for shifts between 6am and 11pm to assist when I am most needed.
+I am available for shifts Monday through Friday.

 *Please call for current availability and schedule openings.